-With respect to the Restricted Shares awarded to the named executive officers in 2011, 50% of such awards vest based solely on continued employment or service over a three-year vesting period and 50% based upon the achievement of specified performance criteria over the three-year vesting period.
-The performance criteria is based on the Company achieving an 8% annual total stockholder return (comprised of the change in stock price plus dividends) or, otherwise, performance within the top one-third of the Company's executive compensation peer group.
-Two of the named executive officers were also granted Options in 2011 which vest based solely on continued employment over a three-year vesting period.
-See " [Grants of Plan-Based Awards for 2011" below for more detail regarding the equity awards granted to the named executive officers in 2011.
+With respect to the Restricted Shares awarded to the named executive officers in respect of 2013, 50% of such awards vest based solely on continued employment or service over a three-year vesting period and 50% based upon the achievement of specified performance criteria over the three-year vesting period.
+The performance criteria are based on our Company achieving a 7% annual stockholder return (comprised of the change in stock price plus dividends) or performance within the top one-third of the executive compensation peer group.
+See "[Grants of Plan-Based Awards for 2013" below for more detail regarding the equity awards granted to the named executive officers in 2013.

-As of December 31, 2011, the named executive officers held an aggregate of 236,000 Restricted Shares and 320,000 Options.
+As of December 31, 2013, the named executive officers held an aggregate of 336,166 unvested Restricted Shares and 245,000 Options.